daredevil3435/daredevil3435/README.md

 - 👋 Hi, I’m @daredevil3435
-- 👀 I’m interested in coding and development
+- 👀 I’m interested in coding and Blockchain development.
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently writing smart contracts.
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me from linkedin